bellaliza/Documentation-Reviews/README.md

 ## The files in the Documentatio Reviews section are all draft documents.
 ### Files may be edited for reviewed by other team members.
 #### Please notify the author when reveiws are completed.
+After revew by the author, content will be published for external customer consumption.